World Test Championship final: Shaun Pollock says Australia's ageing bowlers remain their prime assets in Ashes year

 South Africa might be the underdogs going into the Lord's final, but topped the WTC table after taking 69.44 per cent of their possible points from 12 Tests, with Australia the clear next best on 67.54 per cent from 19 matches.

-Australia top-order batter Steve Smith has said he's not yet giving any thought to this winter's Ashes with the former Test skipper zoned in on the task at hand at Lord's before Australia head to the Caribbean for three Tests and five T20s.
+Australia top-order batter Steve Smith has said he has not yet given any thought to this winter's Ashes with the former Test skipper zoned in on the task at hand at Lord's before Australia head to the Caribbean for three Tests and five T20s.

 "Just excited to go out and play," Smith said.
 "Another Test Championship final.